 Code Course Name Academic Lecture Lab Extern/ Outside Pre - Credits Hours Hours Clinical Hours requisite(s) MED1100 Medical Terminology 3.5 50 0 0 12.5 None This course covers basic techniques of medical word building, including basic medical concepts and terms and structures of all body systems.
 This course concentrates on building a basic foundation and framework of the language of medicine.
-Through memoriz ation and pra ctice in spel ling and pro nunciation o f medical r oot words and the prefixes s and suffixes presented, the s student will b e able to an alyze numer rous medical l terms; gai in a solid base on which to build a larger vocabulary; spell medical terms correctly; recognize these terms in dictation; and understand the context in which that wo rd will be app olied.
+Through memoriz ation and pra ctice in spel ling and pro nunciation o f medical r oot words and the prefixes the prefixes and suffixes presented, the student will be able to analyze numerous medical terms; gain a solid base on which to build a larger vocabulary; spell medical terms correctly; recognize these terms in dictation; and understand the context in which that wo rd will be app olied.

-Code Course Name Academic Credits Lecture Hours Lab Hours Extern/ Clinical Outside Hours Pre - requisite(s) MED1110 Anatomy and Physiology Foundations 3.5 50 0 0 12.5 None This course presents the study of body systems including the structure, function and diseases of each body system.
-A foundation of nutrition principles is introduced, and the application of those principles in daily dietary practice is
+Code Course Name Academic Lecture Lab Extern/ Outside Pre - Credits Hours Hours Clinical Hours requisite(s) MED1110 Anatomy and Physiology Foundations 3.5 50 0 0 12.5 None This course presents the study of body systems including the structure, function and diseases of each body system.
+A foundation of nutrition principles is introduced, and the application of those principles in daily dietary practice is explored.

 Code Course Name Academic Lecture Lab Extern/ Outside Pre - Credits Hours Hours Clinical Hours requisite(s) MED1120 Introduction to Medical 3 30 20 0 12.5 None Assisting an underst Students w assessment record vita e introduces students to the the anding of infection control, a vill learn how to create and and interview process into the l signs, symptoms, and men n as well as maintaining the est medical/surg maintain a r le medical re- suration.
 Stu gical asepsis nedical reco cord.
-In add idents will a , and the ir ord and hov ition, studer nportance o v to proper nts will learn of Universa ly docume to accurat l Precautions. nt the patient ely obtain and
+In add idents will a , and the ir ord and how ition, studer nportance o v to proper nts will learn of Universa ly docume to accurat l Precautions. nt the patient ely obtain and

-Code Course Name Academic Lecture Lab Extern/ Outside Pre - Credits Hours Hours Clinical Hours requisite(s) MED1150 Introduction to Medical 3 30 20 0 12.5 None Billing and Coding This course presents a basic knowledge of the theory and principles of ICD-10 and CPT coding.
-Students will be to insurance terminology and r in the United States.
+Code Course Name Academic Lecture Lab Extern/ Outside Pre - Credits Hours Hours Clinical Hours requisite(s) MED1150 Introduction to Medical 3 30 20 0 12.5 None Billing and Coding This course This course presents a basic knowledge of the theory and principles of ICD-10 and CPT coding.
+Students will be introduced to insurance terminology and regulations and will learn about the various types of health insurance offered in the United States.
 Students will learn the official coding rules and guidelines and apply those rules when assigning valid diagnostic a nd/or procedure codes.